TGX 1.1.1

 Note

-The following fonts are already packaged with TGX but must be included explicitely in the project when used:
+The following fonts are already packaged with TGX but must be included explicitly in the project when used:

 • OpenSans (AA font): #include "font_tgx_OpenSans.h"